Can Dogs Eat Cooked Shrimp? Vet-Approved Recommendations

 1. Remove the Shell, Tail, and Vein

 Once the shrimp is cooked, let it cool for a bit, then completely remove the shell, tail, and vein.
 The shells and tails are tough and sharp, which carry their own risks.
-The vein can be gritty and unappealing, so it’s recommended to remove it entirely.
+Many pet owners also remove the vein since it can be unappealing.

 1. Slice and Serve Into Smaller Pieces